medined/D4M_Schema/README.md

 faceting.
 If your goal is high speed inserts, you need to pre-sum the inserts into the <i>TedgeDegree</i> table otherwise this can become a bottleneck.

+* The <i>TedgeTxt</i> table contains the original record.
+It can save a lot of time when you just want pull out the whole record.

 <b>TODO: Discuss TedgeText table.</b>

 Below is a concrete example of how these tables are populated: